ncatlab/nlab-content/pages/5/0/5/6/6505/content.md

 ## Related concepts

-The moment map is a crucial ingredient in the construction of Marsden--Weinstein [[symplectic quotients]].
+The moment map is a crucial ingredient in the construction of Marsden--Weinstein [[symplectic quotients]] and in other variants of symplectic reduction.